NumairJ/react-pokemon-website/README.md

 # Future Enhancements
 In the future, I aim to:
+- Add regional, mega and misc forms of pokemon.
 - Improve the responsive design of the Team Builder for better usability on all devices.
 - Optimize first load times to enhance user experience.
 - Refactor code into reusable components and functions for better modularity and maintainability.